Frequently Asked Questions

 A. It depends.
 Federal laws prevent College personnel from notifying parents/guardians unless it is a life or death situation and that call is usually made by hospital personnel.
 There are times when the College does not even know that a person is in the hospital as hospital personnel are not permitted to notify anyone unless they receive permission from the student.

-If a student was transported by ambulance to the hospital from the residence halls, normally Residential Education or Health Center personnel will contact parents as a courtesy unless of course the student strongly objects and it is not a life or death situation (potential for harm to oneself or to others).
+If a student was transported by ambulance to the hospital from the residence halls, a Residence Hall Coordinator may contact parents as a courtesy unless of course the student strongly objects and it is not a life or death situation (potential for harm to oneself or to others).

 Q. Will the College notify parents/guardians if their student is arrested?